Discriminator-free Unsupervised Domain Adaptation for Multi-label Image Classification: Conclusion

 \section{Conclusion}

 In this paper, a discriminator-free UDA approach for MLIC has been proposed.
 In contrast to existing methods which use an additional discriminator that is trained adversarially, our method leverages the task-specific classifier for implicitly discriminating between source and target domains.
 This strategy is proposed to avoid decoupling the classification and the discrimination tasks, while reducing the number of required network parameters.
 To achieve this, the adversarial loss has been redefined using a F\'echet distance between the corresponding GMM components estimated from the classifier probability predictions.
-We have demonstrated that the proposed approach achieves state-of-the-art results on three datasets, while considerably decreasing the size of the network.
+We have demonstrated that the proposed approach achieves state-of-the-art results on seven datasets covering three possible areas of domain shift, while considerably decreasing the size of the network.
 In future works, we will investigate a differentiable strategy for fitting the GMM for a fully end-to-end training of the network.